LEIC-ES-2021-22/templates/docs/ArchitectureAndDesign.md

 ### Vertical prototype
 To help on validating all the architectural, design and technological decisions made, we usually implement a vertical prototype, a thin vertical slice of the system.

-In this subsection please describe in more detail which, and how, user(s) story(ies) were implemented.
+In this subsection please describe which feature you have implemented, and how, together with a snapshot of the user interface, if applicable.

-At this phase, instead of a concret user story, you can simply implement a feature that demonstrates thay you can use the technology, for example, show a screen with the app credits (name and authors).
+At this phase, instead of a complete user story, you can simply implement a feature that demonstrates thay you can use the technology, for example, show a screen with the app credits (name and authors).